-Every aspect of a project is tied to budget.
-The amount and type of labor, number of hours of work, and required level of effort all feed into overall costs.
-Scope planning is critical to avoiding surprises that can delay projects, incur additional costs, and lead to poor customer experiences.
+Every aspect of a project is tied to the budget.
+The amount and type of labor, number of work hours, and required level of effort all contribute to overall costs.
+Scope planning is critical for avoiding surprises that can delay projects, incur additional costs, and lead to poor customer experiences.

-Scope planning is the practice of organizing and allocating all aspects of the work that will be required for a project in order to complete that project.
-The scope is important because it helps guide project managers, directors, and supervisors to understand what is, and is not, part of the project’s scope.
+Scope planning involves organizing and allocating all aspects of the work required for a project to be completed.
+The scope is crucial because it helps guide project managers, directors, and supervisors to understand what is and is not part of the project’s scope.

-When you conduct scope planning ahead of a project, it’s easy to identify any work that falls outside of the scope, and thus would incur additional costs.
-In short, scope planning helps your organization stay within budget, and know when to adjust for extra work.
+When you conduct scope planning before a project, it becomes easier to identify any work that falls outside the scope, thus potentially incurring additional costs.
+In short, scope planning helps your organization stay within budget and know when to adjust for extra work.

-Scope planning must take place ahead of the project, and the scope must be managed throughout the duration of the project.
+Scope planning must take place before the project begins, and the scope must be managed throughout the project’s duration.

-Scope planning and management includes three main processes:
+Scope planning and management include three main processes:

-Project scope management is intrinsically tied to financial management.
-Companies must understand how much it costs to complete a project to ensure the client or customer is being appropriately billed.
+Project scope management is inherently linked to financial management.
+Companies must understand the costs of completing a project to ensure appropriate billing to the client or customer.

-Let’s look at each of the core processes of scope management to understand their importance for project execution, and how they each impact financial management.
+Let’s examine each of the core processes of scope management to understand their importance for project execution and how they impact financial management.

-There are 4 key steps involved in creating a project scope:
+There are five key steps involved in creating a project scope: